marilark/Cai-Board/Recipes/Kuzu-Binder-Recommended.md

 #### Opportunities for experimentation:
 In the southern US, kudzu is an invasive species; kuzu is the starch made from kudzu.
 Binders made from invasive species could be a great way to reduce the harm caused by using virgin materials.

-Experiment with the ideal amount of kuzu to add for the methods with which you will be working with the foam-replacer.
+Experiment with the ideal amount of kuzu to add for the methods with which you will be working with the Cai Board.
 Smaller amounts of kuzu can still help reduce tearout, just to a lesser degree.

 #### Questions for the community:
 I don't have access to a hydraulic press and would love to see if anyone has testing compressing this material on a press like that.
 Or if anyone has any leads on kuzu sourced from invasive species.